 With a rich heritage going back to pre-historic times, it is hardly surprising Indian traditional artforms from each corner of the country are not only colorful and vibrant but each of these tell a unique cultural story.
-Often folk or tribal artists from respective regions have been practicing it for generations, and the arts in itself represents ancient folklores and ways of life on the palette.
-It is equally exciting that art connoisseurs and collectors value the richness though the native artists hardly receive proportionate returns from the economic value created in the process.
-It is surprising indeed that most native artists (including award winning artists
+Often folk or tribal artists from respective regions have been practising it for generations, and the art in itself represents ancient folklores and ways of life on the palette.
+It is equally exciting that art connoisseurs and collectors value the richness though the traditional artists hardly receive proportionate returns from the economic value created in the process.
+It is surprising indeed that most traditional artists (including award winning artists

 and Padma Shri

-) often find economic sustenance extremely difficult despite spending their generations and lifetimes to sustain these rich artforms.
+) often find economic sustenance extremely difficult despite spending lifetimes to sustain these rich art forms.
 Especially so during the current pandemic.
-Catterfly decided to step in and offer our best support to the artists as well as a very positive way for people to de-stress and stay engaged when every little bit helps.
+Catterfly decided to step in and offer our support to the artists as well as provide a very positive way for people to de-stress and stay engaged when every little bit helps.

-Pre-COVID, Catterfly was managing art based travel and one could visit the art centers like Madhubani
+Pre-Covid, Catterfly has been managing art-based travel and one could visit the centers like Madhubani

-to learn the art from native artists and also understand the overall culture and history.
-It completely stopped with COVID restrictions, but our teams worked extensively with native artists to train them, curate workshops and developed a digital platform wherein they can teach their artforms to anyone who is interested.
+to learn the art from traditional artists and also understand the overall culture and history.
+It completely stopped with Covid restrictions, but our teams worked extensively with these artists to train them, curated workshops, and developed a digital platform wherein they can teach their art forms to anyone who is interested.
 Starting with short workshops on Madhubani

 and native artists